 It is true that vanilla frosting is the most versatile frosting there is.
-It can be paired with vanilla or chocolate cupcakes, lemon or strawberry or perhaps even red velvet or carrot cake.
-You can use a vanilla frosting as a base to add your favorite candy or cookie or fruit.
+It can be paired with moist vanilla cupcakes or chocolate cupcakes, lemon or strawberry or perhaps even red velvet or carrot cake.
+You can use a vanilla frosting as a base to add your favorite candy or sugar cookie or fruit.

 Some versions use half butter and half Crisco.
 Crisco in a frosting might sound unusual to some, but it has its benefits.
 It’s often referred to as a decorators buttercream because it more stable and easier for piping different shapes.
 This is the method I learned when I took the Wilton Decorating classes.

 I start with COLD butter.
 Yes, cold.
 Most frosting recipes (including many of mine) call for softened butter or butter at room temperature.
 The difference between starting with cold butter versus softened is that the cold butter requires you to whip it longer in the beginning.

 The not-so-secret ingredient to a creamy, velvety frosting is heavy whipping cream.
 It’s an ingredient that usually doesn’t come cheap, but it is makes the difference.
 Sure, you can substitute with milk instead but using the heavy whipping cream will help give you those extra air bubbles in the frosting once it’s whipped.

-The rule of thumb is that you should use 2 cups of powdered sugar for every stick of butter (1/2 cup).
+The rule of thumb for this vanilla frosting is that you should use 2 cups of powdered sugar for every stick of butter (1/2 cup).
 You can always make the frosting more stiff by adding more powdered sugar.
-You can add additional heavy cream to offset the sweetness and make it softer.
+You can also add additional heavy cream to offset the sweetness and make it softer.